hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 ## FindMarkers()

-To use the function to look for a DE genes betwenn conditions, there are two things we need to do:
+To use the function to look for DE genes between conditions, there are two things we need to do:

 1. Subset the Seurat object to our celltype of interest
 2. Set our active Idents to be the metadata column which specifies what condition each cell is